MicrosoftDocs/win32/desktop-src/WmiSdk/--instancecreationevent.md

 ---
-Description: 'Reports an instance creation event, which is a type of intrinsic event that is generated when a new instance is added to the namespace.'
+Description: Reports an instance creation event, which is a type of intrinsic event that is generated when a new instance is added to the namespace.
 audience: developer
-author: 'REDMOND\\markl'
+author: REDMOND\\markl
-manager: 'REDMOND\\markl'
+manager: REDMOND\\markl
-ms.assetid: '41976479-70e3-4914-a56a-fa94a1fd31c7'
+ms.assetid: 41976479-70e3-4914-a56a-fa94a1fd31c7
-ms.prod: 'windows-server-dev'
+ms.prod: windows-server-dev
-ms.technology: 'windows-management-instrumentation'
+ms.technology: windows-management-instrumentation
 ms.tgt_platform: multiple
 title: '\_\_InstanceCreationEvent class'
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
 ---

 # \_\_InstanceCreationEvent class